 If records are filed incorrectly, not at all or even duplicated, the entire records management program is at risk.
 Be sure to consider the following:

 - Are all records filed according to your organization’s file plan?

 - Is there any redundant, outdated or trivial information stored in your records management system?

 - Can you retrieve records in a timely and efficient manner?

-3. Proven audit trail of record activity
+3. Is there a permanent audit trail of record activity?

 It is vital to be able to show, beyond a reasonable doubt, who within your organization has had access to certain records and where those records have been stored.
 A key metric for RIM professionals is accounting for the location of a record at any time.
 It’s important to be able to be to show:

 - How many records are currently checked out vs. in their home locations?